psychoinformatics-de/studyforrest-www/content/Articles/contest_surfacebased_2ndorder_similarity.rst

 - searchlight size: 100 voxels (features).

-- participants: BOLD data  studyforrest dataset were used.
+- participants: BOLD data *studyforrest* dataset were used.

-- input data: first run of forrest gump dataset of participants 11-20, with the data binned in sets of 4 consecutive timepoints.
+- input data: first run of *studyforrest* dataset of participants 11-20, with the data binned in sets of 4 consecutive timepoints.

-- visualization was based on the freesurfer surface template.
+- visualization was based on the FreeSurfer surface template.

 Possible extensions and future work
 -----------------------------------

-- depending on available computational resources, higher resolution surfacs and longer time series can be used for a better estimate of similarity. (server issues around the time of the deadline prevented computing these for the submission).
+- depending on available computational resources, higher resolution surfaces and longer time series can be used for a better estimate of similarity. (server issues around the time of the deadline prevented computing these for the submission).